 Wind blows through your hair while sun rays hit your scalp.
 Your favorite music streams from your car’s speaker boxes.
 Open views of the Shenandoah Valley alternate with thick forest scenery.
 As you zoom past yet another spectacular viewpoint, a deer scurries back into the brush.
 If you’re lucky while driving Skyline Drive, you might even spot one of Shenandoah National Park’s hundreds of black bears hanging out in a tree or foraging on the verges.

 This is one of the greatest and most visited recreational mountain roads in the United States, a place visited by more than 1.25 million people each year.
+It’s one of the most scenic drives in national parks in the USA.
 Blessed with a great location in central Virginia, Skyline Drive lies only a couple of hours from Washington, D.C. and Richmond and just thirty minutes from Charlottesville.

 - Driving Skyline Drive Through Shenandoah National Park